 Take your pick of concert halls.
 Two of the easiest to find are the Smetana Hall (Municipal House) in Republic Square and the Estates Theatre, one of three Prague Opera Houses – The Prague State Opera, Estates Theatre and National Theatre.
 The Estates Theatre is close to the Old Town Square and is where Wolfgang Amadeus Mozart personally conducted the premiere of the opera Don Giovanni here in 1787.
 While you can go to performances of a selection of Mozart’s works throughout the year, Don Giovanni is staged from mid July to early September.

 There seem to be musical concerts / ballet / exhibitions almost around each corner.
-Ticket prices vary, but prices for concerts in the art nouveau “Municipal House” started at 700 Crowns which seemed quite reasonable for what we saw on the board for the next couple of days – light classical music from a variety of composers, Mozart seemed quite popular.
+Ticket prices vary, but prices for concerts in the art nouveau “Municipal House” started at 700 Crowns.
+This seemed quite reasonable for what we saw on the board for the next couple of days – light classical music from a variety of composers.
+Mozart seemed quite popular, included in most programmes.

 Just off Wenceslas Square, through a small arcade, you will find a small garden with benches (and a nice clean public toilet) which shares the side of one of the oldest churches in the city.
-We were intrigued to find that they were filming a period drama in a hall at the side and we had an lively chat with a young man who was keen to practice his english and told us his very interesting life story.
+We were intrigued to find that they were filming a period drama in a hall at the side.
+An encounter and lively chat with a young man keen to practice his English gave us his very interesting life story.

 There’s a bronze statue of three ghostly figures displayed in the middle of the park, but we could find no information, either on the plinth or the internet regarding the artist or the work.

 As you walk along the streets, keep your eye out for an open doorway which other people are using freely and you’ll often find it opens out into a small garden or square, often with small shops around it (See the Marionety shop below).